ceceteras/Dev_careers_Cloud/task_2/README.md

-## How to provision Virtual Machines, Install and Run Nginx
+## How to Provision Virtual Machines, Install and Run Nginx on AWS

 #### Public Ip Address:
 Linux: *[18.191.214.95](http://18.191.214.95)*